opencontainers/runc/SPEC.md

 cgroups before starting the process.
 This is done so that no child processes or threads can escape the cgroups.

-When the process stopped, all child processes spawned by the process will be stopped and the process's cgroups will be removed.
+When the process is stopped, the process executor will try (in a best-effort way) to stop all its children and remove the sub-cgroups.